Ranking Your Store in 2021 is Easy with This Shopify SEO Checklist

-This article not only puts forward the 2021 SEO checklist but also includes a quick recap of major announcements by Google to enhance search queries.
-This becomes crucial for you to know so that you can improve your Shopify store’s SEO score.
+This article not only puts forward the 2021 SEO checklist but also includes a quick recap of major announcements by Google to enhance search queries and this becomes crucial for you to know so that you can improve your Shopify store’s SEO score.

 Google 2020’s Core Update & Its Impact on Shopify Stores in 2021 –

-Search engines are known for not disclosing the ins and outs of how the search algorithm works.
-One small ripple in it can affect your store’s visibility on the internet.
-Experts are debating about featured snippets – recently, there was a significant drop in it.
-Deduplication – a process to remove identical products so a URL won’t appear in both featured snippets and organic search results.
+Search engines are known for not disclosing the ins and outs of how the search algorithm works and one small ripple can affect your store’s visibility on the internet.
+Probably this is why the experts are debating about featured snippets – recently, there was a significant drop in it.
+Deduplication is a process to remove identical products so a URL won’t appear in both featured snippets and organic search results.

-It’s just one of the many updates that could affect your store’s ranking on Google.
-If you know where the waves are coming from, you can better judge which way to take your kayaking!
+And this update is just one of the many that could affect your store’s ranking on Google.
+If you know where the waves are coming from you can better judge which way to take your kayaking!

-- Don’t Forget About Your Audience While Researching Keywords – Many sellers spend sizable time finding those suitable keywords for their product.
-But they forget to consider what their target audience is searching for.
+- Don’t Forget About Your Audience While Researching Keywords – Many sellers spend sizable time finding suitable keywords for their products but they forget to consider what their target audience is searching for.

-To improve the SEO of your Shopify store, make sure you begin your keyword research by figuring out your buyer’s persona.
-Find the search terms that are in use at the moment.
-Leverage analytical tools and jot down a list of search terms for your target audience.
+To improve your Shopify store’s SEO make sure you begin your keyword research by figuring out your buyer’s persona.
+Find the search terms that are in use at the moment and leverage analytical tools.
+Jot down a list of search terms for your target audience.

-- Not Having Security Encryption – To rank your Shopify store on Google, make your store secured.
-Keyword research and placement is just one part of the SEO game; another part is about putting forward your store on the internet and how secure shoppers feel when ordering from your store.
+- Not Having Security Encryption – If you want to rank your Shopify store on Google then make sure that your store is secured.
+Keyword research and their placement are just one part of the SEO game.
+Another part is about portraying your store as a secured place to shop on the internet.

-- Not Optimizing URLs – Even before your product descriptions for the talking, make sure that all of your URLs tell where users are navigating in your store.
+- Not Optimizing URLs – Even before your product descriptions do the talking make sure that all of your URLs are self-explanatory.

-- Ignoring HTML Language – If unique content attracts online shoppers, a well-structured HTML attracts the bots.
-Be sure you are working on both of them to improve your store’s SEO score.
-Don’t take ALT tags casually!
+- Ignoring HTML Language – If unique content attracts online shoppers then a well-structured HTML attracts the bots.
+Be sure you are working on both of them to improve your store’s SEO score and DO NOT take ALT tags casually.

-- Prioritizing Link Building – Don’t spotlight link building during the initial days of your store setup.
-Focus on expanding your product catalog and optimize product pages by including the most searched queries.
+- Prioritizing Link Building – Don’t spotlight link building during the initial days of your store setup, rather focus on expanding your product catalog, optimize product pages by including the most searched queries.